-- The scheme will be located within the existing A9 road boundary (carriageway surface) and as such, no land take will be required. - The scheme extent is located within CNP, which will be notified of the proposed works. - There are no GCRS or a geologically designated SSSI within 300m of the scheme. - The River Spey SAC lies 60m west of the scheme.
-An HRA was carried out which concluded that there is no potential for LSE on the European site as a result of the proposed works. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme lies within a rural area with sensitive receptors (residential and commercial properties) suitably set-back and screened from the scheme extents by intervening woodland. - The site compound will be located on made ground within TM.
+- The scheme will be located within the existing A9 road boundary (carriageway surface) and as such, no land take will be required. - The scheme extent is located within CNP, which will be notified of the proposed works. - There are no GCRS or a geologically designated SSSI within the scheme extents.
+Both, the GCRS and geologically designated SSSI are set-back 130m from the scheme - The River Spey SAC lies 40m west of the scheme.
+An HRA was carried out which concluded that there is no potential for LSE on the European site as a result of the proposed works. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme lies within a semi-rural area with a number of sensitive receptors (residential and commercial properties) located within 300m of the works.
+The nearest of these, a residential property, has no screening. - The site compound will be located on made ground within TM.